Guernsey: Taxation

-Guernsey, Alderney and Sark each raise their own taxation, although in 1949 Alderney (but not Sark) transferred its fiscal rights to Guernsey.
+Guernsey, Alderney and Sark each raise their own taxation.
+In 1949, Alderney transferred its fiscal rights to Guernsey.

 Personal tax liability differs according to whether an individual is resident in the island or not.
 Individuals resident in the Jurisdiction of Guernsey (which does not include Sark) pay income tax at the rate of 20% on their worldwide income, whereas non-residents are only liable on income arising from activity or ownership within Guernsey.
 The income tax year in Guernsey aligns to the calendar year.

 All Guernsey-resident individuals are subject to an upper limit on their tax liability, which is known as the "tax cap".
 Individuals may elect either of the following; Tax on non-Guernsey-source income originally restricted to £110,000, plus tax on Guernsey-source income (excluding Guernsey bank interest), or Taxed on worldwide income originally restricted to £220,000, including Guernsey-source income.
 Income derived from Guernsey land and property is excluded from the tax cap, as from 1 January 2015, and is subject to tax at the normal rate of 20%.
 Only one cap applies per married couple.

 As from 1 January 2019, these tax caps have increased to £130,000 and £260,000 respectively.
 Guernsey has also introduced a new lower £50k tax cap for new residents for three years, subject to buying an Open Market Part A house with a document duty in excess of that amount, and not having lived in Guernsey or Alderney for three years prior.

 Since 2008, Guernsey has operated three levels of corporation tax, depending on the source of the income.